-Have you bought tailwind, and have gotten lazy with it?
-Make sure you’re pinterest strategy includes some manual pinning.
+Have you bought Tailwind and have gotten lazy with it?
+Make sure your Pinterest strategy includes some manual pinning.

-To be honest, I prefer 100% manual pinning, and to just forget about Tailwind all together (it’ll save you time and money not using it, ask me how here).
+To be honest, I prefer 100% manual pinning, and to just forget about Tailwind altogether (it’ll save you time and money not using it, ask me how here).

-Cleaning up your Pinterest account is a great way to start fresh on the platform, or a great way to start when you’re changing direction with your website.
-It’s also a great idea to do once a year, to really focus on your clients.
+Cleaning up your Pinterest account is a great way to start fresh on the platform or a great way to start when you’re changing direction with your website.
+It’s also a great idea to do this once a year, to really focus on your clients.

 Once your account is cleaned up, be sure to make sure you are focusing on the right numbers.